Constitution and Bylaws

 SECTION 3.
 Duties of Respective Officers

-A. The Deputy Governor General and the Assistant Governor General are ex-officio members of the Board of Assistants.
+A. The Deputy Governor General and the Assistant General are ex-officio members of the Board of Assistants.

-B. The Governor shall preside at all meetings of the Society and shall be an officio member of all standing Committees.
+B. The Governor shall preside at all meetings of the Iowa Society and shall be an officio member of all standing Committees.

 C. In the absence or inability of the Governor to preside, the Deputy Governor will assume and perform such duties as pertain to the office of Governor.
 In the absence of both of the above, the Deputy Governor General will preside.